luffy2106/AI_app_age_transform/README.md

 gunicorn scripts.main:app -w 1 --preload --timeout 180 -k uvicorn.workers.UvicornWorker -b "0.0.0.0:6080"
 ```
 - If you bind port in docker compose file and set up command in docker compose, no need to set up in dockerfile anymore.
+- If you use Uvicorn to run your AI service, you need to use BackgroundTasks in fastAPI to clear GPU memory after each request, if you use gunicorn, it was
+handled automatically